adamacosta/hacks/README.md

-# hacks
-A collection of useful scripts to make life easier.
+# A collection of useful scripts to make life easier